rampadc/zero-to-prod-in-go/docs/03-integration-test.md

 ### Where did that massive github.com/rampadc/... come from?

-When you run `go mod init`, it creates a `go.mod` file.
-Assuming you didn't pass in a module path, saying `my-very-long-module-path`, then your Go module's name will take the name of your directory.
-To organise my code better, I renamed my root Go module's name to `github.com/rampadc/zero-to-prod-in-go`.
+To comply with conventions, I renamed my root Go module's name to `github.com/rampadc/zero-to-prod-in-go`.

 The top part of my `go.mod` looks like this: